zhiqi-0/Tessel/README.md

 pip install -e .
 ```

-For runtime part, this repo is built on MagicCube of branch `zhiqi/main`.
+For runtime part, this repo depends on nnScaler (https://github.com/microsoft/nnscaler) at branch `main`.

 ## Examples